Perineal Massage for Childbirth: Facts, Benefits, and How to Do It

 perineal massage for childbirth

 Perineal massage is a technique designed to stretch and soften the perineum, the area between the vagina and anus.
-This practice can help you prepare for childbirth by increasing flexibility and reducing the risk of tearing during delivery.
+The practice helps prepare your body for childbirth by increasing flexibility and reducing the risk of tearing during delivery.

-Research shows that regular perineal massage in the weeks leading up to labor can improve your chances of having an intact perineum.
-By gently massaging the area, you can also promote blood flow and enhance tissue elasticity.
+Research shows that regular perineal massage in the weeks before labor can improve your chances of having an intact perineum.
+Gentle massage also promotes blood flow and enhances tissue elasticity.

 Common Myths About Perineal Massage